 The next step is to locate the address in a computerized mapping system.
 Once the

-Alpha dispatcher knows where the address is, they select the most appropriate paramedic unit to respond to the call.
+Alpha dispatcher knows where the address is, they identify the closest and most appropriate paramedic unit to respond to the call in less than 75 seconds.
 The paramedics are then notified by restricted radio or secure phone line and directed to switch to a different restricted radio channel (Bravo or Charlie) for the rest of their call details.

-These dispatchers are also responsible for updating the paramedics of any pertinent patient information as it becomes available.
+These dispatchers are also responsible for updating the paramedics of any health and safety issues as well as pertinent patient information as it becomes available.
 They will also liaise with police, fire and other agencies as required.

-Bravo or Charlie dispatchers will monitor the paramedics from the time they are en route to the scene of the emergency until the time the paramedics clear the hospital and become available again.
-Both the Bravo and Charlie dispatchers essentially share the same roles but there are two of them to share the workload over two different channels.
+The Incident Officers will monitor the paramedics from the time they are en route to the scene of the emergency until the time the paramedics clear the hospital and become available again.
+Incident Officers essentially share the same roles but there are often two of them to share the workload over two different channels.

 3 - Deployment Officer dispatcher